ljw980105/Embedded-Control/README.md

 * Lab 3-2: Reading of Compass and Untrasonic Ranger
 * Lab 3-3: Achieving Steering and Speed Control by Combining Ranger and Compass Readings
 * Lab 4: Getting the Smart Car to Drive and Avoid Obstacles
 * Lab 5: Integrating Accelerometer & PID into the Smart Car
+* Lab 6: PD Control Algorithm Implementation on the Gondola

 #### Thanks for stopping by! :+1: